 How Much Does a Plunge Pool Cost?

+An average plunge pool will cost around $20,000, but it can range from $10,000 to $50,000.
 The cost of a plunge pool varies widely depending on the size and style you choose, your location in the country, and your own personal desires and needs.
-The average is about half of the cost of a standard-sized pool.
+The average is less than half the cost of a standard-sized pool.
 Of course, fancy features and architectural design can add significantly to that base price.

-Read my pricing breakdown of plunge pool costs for a full analysis.
+Read my pricing breakdown of plunge pool costs for a complete analysis.

 Can I DIY My Plunge Pool?

-Despite their size, plunge pools are pools.
-This means that all of the same structural and design requirements that are necessary to install a successful pool are needed to install a plunge pool.
+Despite their size, plunge pools are still pools.
+This means that all the structural and design requirements necessary to install a successful pool are needed to install a plunge pool.
 For most people, installing a plunge pool successfully is simply beyond their skills.